Greek Revival; house may have started out as a Late Greek Revival; side hall form

+The section of Abbot Street from School to Phillips Streets was built and accepted by the town in 1853.
+House lots were created along the north side of the street and sold off.
 The home was built on land acquired from Luke Bowers on June 28, 1883.
 The property however came with a land restriction; “shall erect no shop or building thereon that shall be prejudicial to the neighborhood of good and respectable dwelling houses”.
 Susanne E. and Carrie R. Jackson, daughters of the Rev. Samuel C. Jackson, must have taken this to heart when they had the home constructed.
 Their brother William True Jackson and his wife Mary S. resided here until a few years after his death in May 1901.

 1852 map - no house, street not laid out

 1856 map - house and street (M. Clement)